CortexIntelligentAutomation/docs/content/en/docs/2025.9/getting-started/on-premise/add-observability-to-innovation/Grafana/setup-grafana.md

 1. To open a dashboard:
     1. Go to *Dashboards* via the menu on the left sidebar.
     1. Click the folder name that the dashboards were imported to.
-    1. Click the *Flow Execution Requests* dashboard to open it.
+    1. Click the *Flow Execution Details* dashboard to open it.
 1. Open the *Dashboard settings* menu via the cog icon in the top right-hand side of the dashboard.
 1. Click *Variables* from the top menu of the *Settings* page.
 1. Click *CustomFilter* at the bottom of the *Variables* list.